 Chris lives in Greenville, SC with his wife Chandler and their daughter Carter.

-Sandra Kirby is a Policy Associate and Deputy Operations Manager at the American Principles Project.
+Sandra Kirby is the government affairs manager for American Principles Project.
 She started at APP as an intern in December 2018 and has been working with the organization ever since.

 She is a proud graduate of Thomas More College of Liberal Arts and the Masters program at the Hillsdale College Van Andel Graduate School of Statesmanship.